 Roasted Squash: Could this recipe be any easier?
 Oven-roasted slices of squash, which you can customize with different herbs and spices.
 Leftovers are great cubed and tossed in a salad of winter greens with toasted pecans and dried cranberries.

 Sardine Pâté: Silky fish pâté is great spread on toasts with flutes of sparkling Champagne.

 Apricot, Almond, and Lemon Bread: From Susan Loomis, serve thin slices of this savory ‘cake’ to guests.
-The cake can be made now (which you’re still sane) and freezes beautifully.
+The cake can be made now (while you’re still sane) and freezes beautifully.

 Salmon Rillettes: A wonderful spread for crackers and toasts, to kick off a celebration.

 Gougères: Cheesey cream puffs rise to any occasion.

 Sidecars: A splash of fresh lemon juice makes these a nice, bright beacon at any cocktail party or gathering.

 Cranberry Sauce with Red Wine and Figs: A splash of red wine and soft figs contrast with tart cranberries for a new take on this holiday classic.